-Detaching @dout only
+Detaching only @dout's combinatorial path

-Detaching @dout and @rd_en with reg_fifo
+Detaching both combinatorial paths with reg_fifo

 module reg_fifo(rst, rd_clk, rd_en, dout, empty, wr_clk, wr_en, din, full); parameter width = 8; input rst; input rd_clk; input rd_en; input wr_clk; input wr_en; input [(width-1):0] din; output empty; output full; output [(width-1):0] dout; reg fifo_valid, middle_valid; reg [(width-1):0] dout, middle_dout; wire [(width-1):0] fifo_dout; wire fifo_empty, fifo_rd_en; wire will_update_middle, will_update_dout; // orig_fifo is "standard" (non-FWFT) FIFO fifo orig_fifo ( .rst(rst), .rd_clk(rd_clk), .rd_en(fifo_rd_en), .dout(fifo_dout), .empty(fifo_empty), .wr_clk(wr_clk), .wr_en(wr_en), .din(din), .full(full) ); assign will_update_middle = fifo_valid && (middle_valid == will_update_dout); assign will_update_dout = rd_en && !empty; assign fifo_rd_en = !fifo_empty && !(middle_valid && fifo_valid); assign empty = !(fifo_valid || middle_valid); always @(posedge rd_clk) if (rst) begin fifo_valid <= 0; middle_valid <= 0; dout <= 0; middle_dout <= 0; end else begin if (will_update_middle) middle_dout <= fifo_dout; if (will_update_dout) dout <= middle_valid ? middle_dout : fifo_dout; if (fifo_rd_en) fifo_valid <= 1; else if (will_update_middle || will_update_dout) fifo_valid <= 0; if (will_update_middle) middle_valid <= 1; else if (will_update_dout) middle_valid <= 0; end endmodule

-Now to how the reg_fifo module works.
+Now to how this module works.

 Understanding the pipeline

-Just like the converter to FWFT, reg_fifo instantiates a regular FIFO, orig_fifo, and attempts to keep its @fifo_dout's value valid by reading a word from the orig_fifo when it's not.
-But then there's a second register, @middle_dout, which it also attempts to keep valid, by grabbing the value of @fifo_dout, when possible.
+Just like the converter to a FWFT FIFO, there is an instantiation of a regular FIFO, orig_fifo.
+The logic in the reg_fifo module attempts to keep @fifo_dout's value valid by reading a word from orig_fifo when @fifo_dout doesn't contain a valid value.
+But in addition to that, there's a second register, which is called @middle_dout.
+The logic attempts to keep this register valid as well, by taking the value of @fifo_dout, when possible.

 assign empty = !(fifo_valid || middle_valid);